An introduction to live online casino gambling (Part 1)

 The limited game range is probably symptomatic of the fact that live gaming is still a developing niche and one that is relatively labor intensive compared with RNG games and therefore provided at a higher marginal cost.
 As player participation increases over time game range will no doubt expand accordingly.

 With regard to live dealer blackjack, you will find a pretty broad variety or rule sets and deal types.
 While most casinos will offer the classic 7 seat version of the game, ‘one to many’ deals are also pretty common.
 Here a single deal can cater to an unlimited number of players.
-Vuetec’s Basic Strategy Blackjack with Early Payout™ payout which is streamed from the Fitzwilliam Card Club and Casino in Dublin, Ireland is a popular example of a one to many blackjack deal.

 Which is the best live casino?
 This is a very subjective question and any website trying to give a definitive answer on this one is kidding themselves.
-Claiming a certain live casino as ‘the best’, is much is like claiming your favorite film as the best film.
+Claiming a certain live casino as ‘the best’, is much is like claiming your favourite film as the best film.
 It all depends on your preferences.

 There are a myriad of different attributes offered by the different live casinos (and their platform provider) you will find on the web, that may be considered in choosing what is best for you.
 Do you want to be able to chat to the dealer and other players during play?
 Would you prefer a fast game or one where plenty of time is afforded between deals/spins?
 Are you looking for games with low limits or are you a high roller looking for high maximum bet limits?
 Are you particular about the look and feel of the game interface and the ambience of the dealer studio?
 Are you looking for a casino brand that you know and trust?
 What game are you wanting to play – blackjack, baccarat, roulette or sicbo?
 Would you like to be able to play in free-play mode before playing with real money?
-Would you like to play the games on your iPad?
+Would you like to play the games on your mobile?
 Are you looking for localised live games…where the dealer speaks Italian, Spanish, Norske, Flemmish, German…?

 The list is endless and you want a casino that ticks most of the boxes you have.
 Try our live casino attributes page as a starting point.